-To treat this condition before it becomes infected, visit Dr. Benjamin Tehrani, DPM, at King’s Point Foot and Ankle Specialists in Los Angeles.
+To treat this condition before it becomes infected, visit Dr. Benjamin Tehrani, DPM, at Kings Point Foot & Ankle Specialists in Los Angeles.

 As a podiatric surgeon and sports medicine specialist, Dr. Tehrani treats ingrown toenails and other foot problems with precise and compassionate care.
 To get started, book a consultation online or call the Downtown Los Angeles, CA or Beverly Hills, CA, office today.

 An ingrown toenail, or onychocryptosis, is a common condition that occurs when the sides of the toenail grow into the surrounding skin.
 There are numerous risk factors and causes for an ingrown toenail, such as:

 - Injuring your toe or repetitive stress on the feet

 - Sports, such as running, tennis, soccer, or basketball